CUSTOM WOOD DRIVEWAY GATES 31

 (4 rows of grids)

-Wood Driveway Gate style #31-1 was part of an extensive fence-line in New jersey.
-Because the gates and fence panels all share the same grid sizes, but different net widths, the grid pattern on the driveway gate shows the remainders on the right and left aside of each gate.
+Wood driveway gates 31-1 was part of an extensive fence-line in New Jersey.
+Because the gates and fence panels all share the same grid sizes, but different net widths, the grid pattern on the driveway gate shows the remainders on the right and left side of each gate.
 Grid sizes 4.02″ each.

 Red Bank, New Jersey